Banz99/Final-Fantasy-Type-0-Hd-Unlocker/README.md

 ## Framerate cap

-###  THIS FEATURE IS HIGLY EXPERIMENTAL AND AS SUCH EXPECT SOME PROBLEMS.
+###  THIS FEATURE IS HIGHLY EXPERIMENTAL AND AS SUCH EXPECT SOME PROBLEMS.

 The framerate patching process uses a runtime assembler (Keystone) and manual memory patches to replicate all the edits that were included in the amazing [PSP cheat code made by LunaMoo](https://forums.ppsspp.org/showthread.php?tid=4799&pid=105556#pid105556) for the original title wherever the game code was a good match between the two versions.
 On top of that, a few additions were added wherever some other stuff had been found by me (mostly UI elements).

-**The framerate cap can be set to whatever value in the 30-120 fps value you like, however it's highly recommended that you stick to 60/90/120 as those produce the best results being multiples of the original.**
+**The framerate cap can be set to whatever value in the 30-120 fps range you like, however it's highly recommended that you stick to 60/90/120 as those produce the best results being multiples of the original.**

 A list of issues that you may encounter is already available [here](http://forums.ppsspp.org/showthread.php?tid=4799&pid=105945#pid105945) (they become more noticeable the further you go from 30 fps).